-Promotion of healthy eating, physical activity, and disease self-management by health care delivery systems and supporting social service organizations was a top suggestion of stakeholders.
+Promotion of healthy eating, physical activity, and disease self-management by healthcare delivery systems and supporting social service organizations was a top suggestion of stakeholders.
 Interviewees and focus group members identified a need to address the rising rates of obesity and chronic disease in the region and promote community health for the long term.
 Suggestions about how to do this varied.
 For example, one informant suggested insurance incentives: "An insurance product can encourage healthy lifestyles.
-If you can put a reasonable one in peoples' hands...that incentivizes people and it could have the biggest effect."
-One key informant noted that promotion of healthy living must be aligned with better access to health care services: "The long term solution is healthy living.
-Needs to be pushed concurrently with health care access.
+If you can put a reasonable one in people's hands...that incentivizes people and it could have the biggest effect."
+Other residents expressed a desire for communities that encourage physical activity through improved sidewalks, better lighting, and bike lanes.
+They reported that healthy eating could be encouraged through more community gardens and farmer's markets as well as efforts that improve the variety of healthy selections in corner markets.
+Informants stressed that options for healthy living-be they recreational and fitness opportunities or classes related to chronic disease self-management or nutrition-need to be low cost, culturally appropriate and reach the people who need them most.
+One key informant noted that promotion of healthy living must be aligned with better access to healthcare services: "The long term solution is healthy living.
+Needs to be pushed concurrently with healthcare access.
 They need to come hand in hand."

-Other stakeholders suggested investment in education in communities with the highest rates of obesity to promote healthier habits: "I suggest major educational efforts.
+Respondents largely recognized, however, that increasing access to healthy foods and opportunities for physical activity were insufficient and that people also needed to be aware of what it means to live a healthy lifestyle, and how to do so.
+As one interviewee mentioned, "It all comes down to lack of knowledge.
+People don't know where to start as far as health.
+They don't have the basics down.
+Things like: How should I be dieting?
+How much should I be walking?"
+Other stakeholders suggested investment in education in communities with the highest rates of obesity to promote healthier habits.
+"I suggest major educational efforts.
 Not one size fits all but they would be tapping into multiple parts of the community where you can access individuals who need it."
-To address this, participants suggested more education programs around things like nutrition, cooking healthy foods, and more community-based events around physical activity.
-Parent engagement was seen as critical.
+To address this, they suggested more education programs around things like nutrition, cooking healthy foods, and more community-based events around physical activity.
+Parental engagement was seen as critical.
 As one person stated, "We need to do more educating and engaging family.
 It needs to be reinforced at the family level."
-Respondents cited many potential partners in this work including hospitals, schools and school nurses, social service organizations, public programs like WIC, faith institutions, and workplaces.
-A couple suggested PSAs with positive messaging around healthy lifestyles.
+Respondents saw many potential partners in this work including hospitals, schools and school nurses, social service organizations, public programs like WIC, faith institutions, and workplaces.
+A few suggested PSAs with positive messaging around healthy lifestyles.